Skip to main content

 Course structure

-• This course will be delivered on campus, an in-person event, 1 x 3.5 hour session, including a short break.
+• This course will be delivered on campus as an in-person event, 2 hour session

-• There is a requirement to complete pre-work in advance of attending the in-person course.
+• You will need to complete pre-work in advance of attending the in-person course

 Who should attend